-- Have an interest in research at the intersection of user-centred design, social sciences, and health and wellbeing.
+- Have an interest in research at the intersection of human-centred design, social sciences, and health and wellbeing.

-Due to our program's course requirements, candidates must start in the Fall term, e.g., September 2025.
+Due to course requirements, Public Health Sciences candidates must start in the Fall term, e.g., September 2025.
 Candidates applying through Computer Science may begin at any time.

 Undergraduate volunteers and research assistants are full lab members and help us to run our projects.
 Hands-on experience in the lab is also a great way to learn about HCI and to get a feel for research in a graduate setting.
 Our volunteers gain experience in many aspects of research:

-- The School of Pubic Health and Health System's Health Informatics Option
+- The School of Pubic Health Sciences' Health Informatics Option

 - Human-Computer Interaction (e.g., CS 349, CS 449, MSCI 343)